ydb-platform/ydb/ydb/docs/en/core/maintenance/manual/maintenance-without-downtime.md

 - Exceeding the [State Storage](../../deploy/configuration/config.md#domains-state) failure model.
 - Lack of computational resources due to stopping too many [dynamic nodes](../../concepts/cluster/common_scheme_ydb.md#nodes).

 To avoid such situations, {{ ydb-short-name }} has a system [tablet](../../concepts/cluster/common_scheme_ydb.md#tablets) that monitors the state of the cluster - the *Cluster Management System (CMS)*.
 The CMS allows you to answer the question of whether a {{ ydb-short-name }} node or host running {{ ydb-short-name }} nodes can be safely taken out for maintenance.
-To do this, create a [maintenance task](#maintenance-task) in the CMS and specify in it to take exclusive locks on the nodes or hosts that will be involved in the maintenance.
-The cluster components on which the locks are taken are considered unavailable from the CMS perspective and can be safely maintained.
-The CMS will [check](#checking-algorithm) the current state of the cluster and take locks only if the maintenance comply with the [availability mode](#availability-mode) and [unavailable node limits](#unavailable-node-limits).
+To do this, create a [maintenance task](#maintenance-task) in the CMS and specify in it to acquire exclusive locks on the nodes or hosts that will be involved in the maintenance.
+The cluster components on which the locks are acquired are considered unavailable from the CMS perspective and can be safely maintained.
+The CMS will [check](#checking-algorithm) the current state of the cluster and acquire locks only if the maintenance comply with the [availability mode](#availability-mode) and [unavailable node limits](#unavailable-node-limits).

 {% note warning "Faults during maintenance" %}